Estimated reading time: 18 minutes

 Expendables 3 had some scenes that gave action movies fans goose-bumps.
 The tanks, helicopters, moving trains, explosions, and of course, bringing together the best actors.

-The surprising fact is that drones filmed some of the shots.
+The surprising fact is that drones filmed some shots.
 It would have been challenging to use helicopters or other conventional filming equipment.

 Tips and Tricks:

 Drones are a great addition to film making, but they shouldn’t replace other film making principles.
-Below are some of the ways to make drone footage more cinematic.
+Below are some ways to make drone footage more cinematic.

 Film at the right time of the day: